 - Promoting Retention and Re-employment Following Injury or Illness: Mathematica Report

-ODEP and its National Collaborative on Workforce and Disability for Youth (NCWD/Youth) hosted this online dialogue January 22 through February 11, 2015.
-It engaged families of young adults in postsecondary educational or technical programs, asking them to share their ideas on what postsecondary institutions and other providers could do to better assist families in supporting young adult’s educational and employment success.
-The results are now helping inform ODEP and NCWD/Youth guidance and support of postsecondary institutions.
+ODEP and its National Collaborative on Workforce and Disability for Youth (NCWD/Youth) engaged families of young adults in postsecondary educational or technical programs, asking them to share their ideas on what postsecondary institutions and other providers could do to better assist families in supporting young adult’s educational and employment success.

 CIO Council’s Accessibility Community of Practice Online Dialogues

-ODEP, in partnership with the Vendor Outreach/Acquisition Subcommittee of the Chief Information Officer (CIO) Council’s Accessibility Community of Practice, hosted two online dialogues from October 21 through November 14, 2014.
+ODEP, in partnership with the Vendor Outreach/Acquisition Subcommittee of the Chief Information Officer (CIO) Council’s Accessibility Community of Practice, hosted two national online dialogues.
 The first, “Join the Conversation: Understanding and Conforming with Section 508 of the Rehabilitation Act,” asked federal contractors for their ideas on how the Federal Government can improve communication with industry about Section 508 requirements and increase compliance.
-The second, “Join the Conversation: Increasing Communication and Collaboration around Section 508 within the Federal Procurement Community,” sought ideas from the procurement community, as well as success stories and effective practices, in dealing with issues and roadblocks with regard to Section 508 implementation.
+The second, “Join the Conversation: Increasing Communication and Collaboration around Section 508 within the Federal Procurement Community,” sought ideas from the procurement community, as well as success stories and effective practices, in dealing with issues and roadblocks regarding Section 508 implementation.

 State Governments: What Can We Do?
 Join the Conversation for Change

-ODEP hosted this ePolicyWorks online dialogue from August 4 to 18, 2014.
-The virtual event invited state government disability employment, human resources and diversity professionals, as well as all others with insight into disability employment, to share new or innovative approaches to employing individuals with disabilities.
-Participants contributed ideas and best practices on hiring, retaining and advancing workers with disabilities and commented or voted on posts made by others.
-The results from this dialogue will help inform ODEP’s technical assistance to states and will be promoted to improve employment opportunities for everyone.
+This national online dialogue invited state government disability employment, human resources and diversity professionals, as well as all others with insight into disability employment, to share new or innovative approaches to hiring, retaining and advancing individuals with disabilities.

 Encouraging People with Disabilities to Pursue Careers in STEM (Science, Technology, Engineering and Mathematics)

-Hosted by ODEP, this national dialogue took place from March 24 to 31, 2014.
 Participants were asked to submit slogans or taglines that serve to remind everyone of the valuable skills and talents that people with disabilities bring to the workplace.
-The ideas and comments received during this online dialogue were used to help develop a theme for the year’s National Disability Employment Awareness Month.
+The ideas and comments received during this national online dialogue were used to help develop a theme for ODEP’s National Disability Employment Awareness Month (NDEAM).

 Join the Conversation for Change: Improving the Accessibility of Online Tools for Workers with Intellectual Disabilities

-This dialogue hosted by ODEP, PEAT and the Autistic Self Advocacy Network (ASAN) took place from December 30, 2013 to January 10, 2014.
-The thoughtful responses added tremendous value and helped frame efforts to improve the accessibility of workplace technology for everyone.
-The ideas and comments received during this online dialogue were used by ASAN and PEAT to develop recommendations to help make online tools more accessible for people with intellectual disabilities who are seeking jobs or using the Internet to work.
+This national online dialogue was hosted by ODEP, the Partnership on Employment & Accessible Technology (PEAT) and the Autistic Self Advocacy Network (ASAN).
+The ideas from this online dialogue were used by ASAN and PEAT to develop recommendations to help make online tools more accessible for people with intellectual disabilities who are seeking jobs or using the Internet to work.

 Veterans Transportation and Community Living Initiative (VTCLI) Grantee Online Dialogue